Tag Archive for: ESOP

 • → Established Business with Stable Cash Flows

 • Since ESOPs are often financed through debt, companies with unstable cash flows may face heightened risks.
-Heavy civil and general contractors with consistent, stable cash flow are better positioned for successful ESOP transactions.
+Contractors with consistent, stable cash flow are better positioned for successful ESOP transactions.
 An experienced advisor can help structure the deal to safeguard the company through industry cycles, ensuring a smoother transition.

 • → Bonding Requirements